-With roots in rock, blues, country and gospel, Roxanne Beck is a genre-busting singer and songwriter.
-Her career began in Nashville, where she worked as a demo singer and was a winner of the Country Music Hall of Fame Vocalist Contest.
-After a few years she moved to New York, where she continued to develop her powerful, yet vulnerable, style.
-While living in Manhattan, she wrote and produced her first CD, Garden of Love, and performed at venues from the world-renowned Bitter End to Town Hall.
-She also studied acting at The Acting Studio Conservatory and at Stella Adler.
+With roots in rock, blues, country and gospel, Roxanne is also a genre-busting singer-songwriter.
+After graduating from college with an English degree, she moved to Nashville, where she worked as a demo singer and was a winner of the Country Music Hall of Fame Vocalist Contest.
+After a few years she moved to New York, where she continued to develop her unique style, earning comparisons to Linda Ronstadt and Emmylou Harris.
+While living in Manhattan, she wrote and produced her first CD, Garden of Love, and performed at venues from the world-renowned Bitter End to Town Hall, and studied acting at The Acting Studio Conservatory and The Stella Adler Conservatory.

-After moving to Los Angeles, she released a second CD, Comes Love (2008), produced by Grammy nominee Bud Harner.
+After moving to Los Angeles, she released her second CD, Comes Love (2008), produced by Grammy nominee Bud Harner.
 Both CDs are available for purchase on her Music page, at CDBaby.com and iTunes.
 In 2013 she performed and co-wrote several songs with City School Music Project, also available on iTunes and CDBaby.
-"Down to the Bone" was featured in the independent film The Worst Year of My Life (2014).
+Her song "Down to the Bone" was featured in the indie film The Worst Year of My Life (2014).

 As a voice actor, Roxanne's credits include multiple roles on "Doug" (ABC/Nickelodeon), "Pokemon" (the WB) and many other Japanese anime productions (see IMDB.com).
 Known for her wide range of character voices and accents, Roxanne has voiced bratty tots, precocious teens, sweet ingenues, quirky moms, evil witches, and celebrity impersonations.
 Her voice-over and jingle work includes Cover Girl, Disney, Dodge, Kroger, Long John Silver's, Saatchi & Saatchi, Nintendo, Novartis Pharmaceuticals, and The Documentary Channel.
 A trained stage and film actress with over 15 years of experience, Roxanne is a member of SAG/AFTRA and Actors Equity.